Frequently Asked Questions

 No. Residing in St Kitts and Nevis is not required when applying for citizenship using the Citizenship by Investment Option.

 The application process may take as little as 90 days but may be delayed for cause.
 Applicants will be kept appraised of the status of their applications through their authorised person.

 No. The application form for citizenship by investment can only be obtained through and submitted to the Citizen by Investment Unit by an authorised person.

 The minimum age requirement for the main applicant is 18 years of age.
-Permitted dependents as defined by the St Christopher and Nevis Citizenship by Investment Regulations may be under 18 year and also 18 to 25 years of age.
-Parents or grandparents over the age of 65 living and fully supported by the main applicant.
+Permitted dependents may be of any age.

 Permitted dependent means: